iqbal9865/iqbal9865/README.md

 ### Hi there 👋, I'm Iqbal Ahmed
 #### Web Developer
- I am a front-end developer and I just completed my BSc in computer science and engineering at City University BD.
+ Since February 2022 I am working as a Jr Web Developer at Syftet Limited.
+I completed my BSc in computer science and engineering at City University BD.
 I was a front-end web developer(intern) at Source9.
 I'm the co-convener of the BASIS student forum at City University Chapter.
 I am a quick learner and believe in learning from my mistakes for I strongly feel that this virtue will take me ahead in life and career.
 I like to accept new challenges and work on them as a proactive person.

-Skills: Bootstrap / REACT / JavaScript / HTML / CSS / Firebase / Node / Express / MongoDB / Heroku
+Skills: Bootstrap / REACT / JavaScript / HTML / CSS / Firebase / Node / Express / MongoDB / SASS

-- 🔭 I’m currently working on a team for learning, working collaboratively and completing projects collectively.
+- 🔭 I’m currently working at Syftet Limited which is a software development company.
 - 🌱 I’m currently learning Everything is related to Web Development.
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Development